Ragnarson/ragnarson-blog/source/posts/2015-06-15-how-we-built-ruby-pass-part-i-overview-of-our-stack.markdown

 I would like to share with you the details of how we built Shelly Cloud, our platform for hosting Ruby applications, and how it works.

-READMORE

 This is the first post of the series on our blog, in which I'll present you with an introduction to the company and an overview of our stack.
-You will also find links to future posts as and when we publish them:
+READMORE You will also find links to future posts as and when we publish them:
+>>>>>>> Cleaner previews for Shelly posts

 * [Part I - Overview of the stack][part1]
 * [Part II - Gem and web interface][part2]